Chapter 6. Managing Security Compliance

 has.
 For more information about logical operators, see Section 5.4.4, “Supported Operators for Granular Search”.

-- You cannot use regular expressions in a search query.
-However, you can use multiple fields in a single search expression.
+- Regular expressions are not valid search criteria, however, you can use multiple fields in a single search expression.
 For more information about all available search operators, see Section 5.4.4, “Supported Operators for Granular Search”.

-- You can bookmark a search to reuse the same search query.
+- You can bookmark a search to reuse the same search criteria.
 For more information, see Section 16.3.1, “Creating Bookmarks”.

 6.5.7.
 Deleting a Compliance Report